-1Part II on page 24 provides a quick reference on the ASN.1 notation.
+1Part II provides a quick reference on the ASN.1 notation.

 It would also create the code for converting this structure into platform-independent wire representation (a serializer API) and the decoder of such wire representation back into local, machine-specific type (a deserializer API).